Tiger4Hire/TrafficLight/README.txt

 The controller logic consists of two pieces of logic
 1. If a change was requested, wait for it to happen.
 2. Else if a change is required request one.

+Demo 6
+(includes bug fixes to exit handling)
+Now things are geting interesting.
+We encapsulated the two behaviors outlined above as seperate objects.
+Each object represents a behavior.
+A behavior represents a chunk of meaningful action that takes us towards our target.
+Notice the error handling is built into the design.
+Each behavior may FAIL, not used in this design.
+PENDING menas the action is not complete yet.
+Notice, there is a natural structure forming.
+It's a little forced right now, but the idea that behavior has an "Undo" means that it can be reasoned with - as a transaction.
+This is one of the major benifits of behaviors.
+Using the "Wait" behavior to trigger the undo of the transition is also one of the major features of BTs.
+Preceeding states can be used as preconditions for later ones, simplifying thier design requirements.
+Also, each behavior is meaningful in it's own right, making them both testable and reusable.